Nesper94/Metabiome/documentation/source/tutorial.rst

 ---------------

-In this step you can use two different assemblers that receive the output from :code:`bowtie2`: metaSPAdes and MEGAHIT, in order to obtain longer sequences.
+In this step you can use two different assemblers that receive the output from :code:`bowtie2`: metaSPAdes and MEGAHIT, in order to obtain contigs.
 You can use just the assembler you like the most, or use both as we will do in this tutorial.
-To perform the assembly, just run the following commands:
+To perform the assembly, just run the following commands but keep present that this may take several minutes so just sit tight!

 Using MetaSPAdes